Our newsletter, Carpentry Clippings, appears every two weeks.

 Community Job postings: Includes information that has come through on the Discuss email list, Twitter, and other media.

-Other places to connect: This section is standardized for all newsletter issues.
+Other places to connect: This section is standardised for all newsletter issues.

 This information is intended for staff or community members who have taken on the responsibility of publishing the newsletter.

 To create a new newsletter, log in to MailChimp and click on Campaigns.
 Make a copy of the latest newsletter and rename the copy to reflect the current date (e.g.

 Check the To field is correctly set as going to x number of newsletter subscribers.

 Check the From field is correctly set as coming from The Carpentries.

 Make sure the date in the Subject line is changed to the new newsletter date.

 Select Edit design to add newsletter content.
 When the newsletter opens, click the pencil icon in the newsletter on the left to open the newsletter for editing.
 (Editing is all done within the right pane; the left pane renders the public view as you edit.)

 Remove the old content and paste in the new, leaving the headings so that the formatting for them is not disturbed.